emiryigit/UdemyCourseScrapperBot/README.md

 1) Fork the [Repo](https://github.com/gautamajay52/UdemyBot)
 2) Deploy bot via [This Link](https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2F&template=https://github.com/YourUsername/UdemyBot)
-3) Don't forget to write your own github username in your username field.
+!!!Don't forget to write your own github username in your username field.
 4) Fill all the details.
 5) Turn on worker from resources.
 6) Enjoy 👌